jahanalem/LinkedIn2GitHub/0054_LiliShop-Security-02-MFA.md

 If we have a token *and* the request goes to our own API, stamp the token on it.
 The `isApiRequest` check is a quiet security detail: it stops your login token from leaking to any *third-party* host the app might call.

-### Job 2 — refresh expired tokens (incoming)
+### 8.3 Job 2 — Refreshing Expired Tokens

-Access tokens are short-lived (~15 min) so a stolen one is only briefly useful.
-But that would log users out mid-task.
-The fix: a **refresh token** (in a secure cookie) that silently obtains a new access token:
+Access tokens are deliberately short-lived (your notes mention ~15 minutes).
+This is a security trade-off: if one is ever stolen, the window in which it's useful to an attacker is small.
+But short-lived tokens create an obvious usability problem on their own — nobody wants to re-enter their password every 15 minutes.
+A **refresh token** (a longer-lived secret stored in a secure cookie) solves that trade-off: it lets the app quietly obtain a fresh access token in the background, so the short expiry buys security without costing the user constant re-logins.

 ```typescript
 return next(request).pipe(